 Contingent and prospective resources should not be confused with reserves and readers should review the section titled "Resources" within the section "Notes on Reserves Data and Other Oil and Natural Gas Information" included within this AIF for additional information including risks associated with resource estimates.
 There is no guarantee that the estimated resources will be recovered.
 There is uncertainty that it will be commercially viable to produce any portion of the resources.
-Actual recovered resource may be greater than or less than the estimates provided herein Actual natural gas resources may be greater than or less than the estimates provided herein.
+Actual recovered resources may be greater than or less than the estimates provided herein.
+Actual natural gas resources may be greater than or less than the estimates provided herein.
 There is no certainty that any portion of the prospective resources will be discovered and even if discovered, there is no certainty that it will be commercially viable to produce any portion.
 Readers should also review the "Risk Factors" section in this AIF for a broader discussion of the risks and uncertainties facing the Company.

 The GLJ Reserves and Resources Report includes Contingent and Prospective Resources and has been prepared in accordance with the standards contained in the COGE Handbook that are consistent with the standards of NI 51-101.
 GLJ is a qualified reserves evaluator as defined in NI 51-101.
-The GLJ Reserves and Resources Report included an evaluation of the natural gas resources of the Murucututu natural gas field (previously referred to as Gomo).
-Reserves were assigned to the Company's two existing Murucututu wells (197-1 and 183-1) and four additional development locations in the Company's December 31, 2022 reserves as evaluated by GLJ as described within this Annual Information Form to which this schedule is attached.
-Contingent resource was assigned to the area in proximity to the Company's existing Murucututu reserves, deemed to be discovered.
-The area mapped by 3D seismic west and north of the area defined as contingent was assigned prospective resources.
+The GLJ Reserves and Resources Report included an evaluation of the natural gas resources of the Murucututu natural gas field.
+In addition to the reserves assigned by GLJ to the Murucututu field as described in the Annual Information Form to which this schedule is attached, contingent resource was assigned to the area in proximity to the existing Murucututu reserves, deemed to be discovered.
+The area mapped by 3D seismic west and north of the area defined as contingent was assigned as prospective resources.

-December 31, 2022 Murucututu Contingent Resource
+December 31, 2023 Murucututu Contingent Resource